 Does Cognitive Empathy Ever Backfire?

 In short, no. However, feeling stoppers can masquerade as cognitive empathy.
-If someone takes the emotional detachment to an extreme or is disconnected from their own emotions, the person may focus only on finding an expedient solution instead of an effective one.
+If someone takes emotional detachment to an extreme or is disconnected from their own emotions, the person may focus only on finding an expedient solution instead of an effective one.
 In these instances, the emotional detachment can appear callous and block an opportunity to connect with the other person in a meaningful way.
-Cognitive empathy needs to contain a dash of compassion to be received well.
+For instance, the person listening may be uncomfortable with the feelings being expressed and move to fix the problem as a way to divert from the emotional conversation.

 How to Develop Cognitive Empathy